Training future leaders and strengthening the Church in the context of 24/7 worship and prayer

 Since 2011, Brian and Joannie have served as missionaries at the International House of Prayer in Kansas City.
 This is where they met, married and with their young family, faithfully serve the Lord in their ministry assignment.

 The world is in crisis.
 Multitudes have rejected the Biblical definition of marriage.
-The social fabric of Western societies are crumbling.
+The social fabric of Western societies is crumbling.
 Immorality is pervasive.
 Public anger floods our society.
 For many, fear abounds.
 In all this apparent disarray, what is the Lord doing?

 One thing He is doing is raising-up places of prayer where He is awakening hearts to the beauty of Jesus.
 These places of prayer are making Him known through song, clear Biblical teaching and an environment of prayer that allows for a heart-to-heart connection with God.
 During the past seven years we have seen pastors refreshed; the hurting, healed.
 Our brothers and sisters from closed countries empowered, and young leaders equipped to minister with a vibrant heart.
 While serving with IHOPKC, we’ve witnessed the Lord breathe life into His Church and prepare it for what lies ahead.

 IHOPKC is an Evangelical mission organization committed to the Great Commission, the Sermon of the Mount lifestyle, preaching of the Word, and discipling of young people to impact nations.
 The heart of all these activities is the prayer room where prayer and worship has continued night and day since 1999.